prisma-labs/graphql-framework-experiment/docs/architecture.md

 ### Static Reflection

 The process in which the app is analyzed with the TS API to extract data out of it.
 The data in turn can be used for anything.
 For example typegen to provide better TypeScript types.

-### Reflection

-The general idea of the app source code or its state at runtime being analyzed to extract data.